Euricom/case_docker_api/README.md

 1. Create CircleCI account & Heroku account
 2. Clone this repo example into your own repository
 3. Add the example project to CircleCI
-4. Create a new Heroku app (if you do not have one already) (in my case I got "secret-anchorage-45266" as app name)
+4. Create a new Heroku app (if you do not have one already)
 5. Copy your Heroku API key from your [Heroku account](https://dashboard.heroku.com/account)
 6. In CircleCI Go to "Build Settings", then "Environment variables" and add these 2 variables
     1. HEROKU_API_KEY: (see step above)
     2. PORT: .. (the port on which the NodeJS server will listen.
 For example 3000)
-7. Edit the circle.yml file in the root of the example so that "secret-anchorage-45266" is replaced by your app name.
+7. Edit the circle.yml file in the root of the example so that "yourappname" is replaced by your app name.

 **Optional: Edit circle.yml to add some kind of test to see whether the app starts correctly in the container**
 ```
 test:
     post:
-        - docker build -t registry.heroku.com/secret-anchorage-45266/web .
+        - docker build -t example123 .
-        - docker run -d -p $PORT:$PORT registry.heroku.com/secret-anchorage-45266/web; sleep 10
+        - docker run -d -p $PORT:$PORT example123; sleep 10
         - curl --retry 10 --retry-delay 5 -v http://localhost:$PORT
 ```